jeffreydwalter/arlo/README.md

     arlo = Arlo(USERNAME, PASSWORD)
     # At this point you're logged into Arlo.

-    # Get the list of devices.
-    devices = arlo.GetDevices()

-    # Filter on device type to only get the cameras.
+    # Get the list of devices and filter on device type to only get the cameras.
-    # This will return an array which includes all of the cameras and their associated metadata.
+	# This will return an array of cameras, including all of the cameras' associated metadata.
-    cameras = [ device for device in devices if device['deviceType'] == 'camera' ]
+    cameras = arlo.GetDevices('camera')

     # Starting recording with a camera.
     arlo.StartRecording(cameras[0]['parentId'], cameras[0]['deviceId'], cameras[0]['xCloudId'], cameras[0]['properties']['olsonTimeZone']);